 I really like to use utensil drawer organizers from the kitchen to keep my office drawers neat.

-If you want to create a more custom look, find various drawer organizer trays and cubes to fit your drawer exactly.
+But if you want to create a more custom look, find various drawer organizing bins to fit your drawer exactly.

-And if you find that you just don’t have a lot of drawer or storage space in your desk, I really like small trolley carts that are slim enough to roll next to your desk, while still giving you some places to keep file folders, extra papers or other supplies.
+And if you find that you just don’t have a lot of drawer or storage space in or on your desk, I really like small trolley carts that are slim enough to roll next to your desk.

 Ways To Organize And Decorate At The Same Time!

 Speaking of file folders, one of my favorite office supplies to buy is pretty file folders.
 I have more file folders than I have files, but I really like to have pops of color or inspiring prints in view when I’m working.